SyndicateProtocol/syndicate-appchains/README.md

 # Metabased Rollup Monorepo

 The monorepo for the Metabased rollup stack.
 Containers the sequencer, smart contracts, RPC node, dev environments, and more!

+## Setting up the development environment

+You can use the Dev Container in your IDE to get started.
+Clone the repo and choose "Open in Dev Container" from the command palette of your editor.

+The Dev Container will auto-install all needed tooling.
+This includes Go, Rust, Foundry, Optimism tools, and more.

+After creating the Dev Container, the following commands will be available:

+- `op-up`: Start the Optimism devnet
+- `op-down`: Stop the Optimism devnet
+- `go-install`: Install all Go dependencies in the Dev Container

+If these aliases don't work immediately, you may need to open a new terminal in the Dev Container.
+If they still don't work, you can run `just --justfile /workspaces/metabased-rollup/.devcontainer/justfile create-aliases` to create them manually.

+### Sharing git ssh credentials with the Dev Container

+You can share your local git ssh credentials with the Dev Container via the ssh-add command.

+On the host machine, run: `ssh-add ~/.ssh/id_ed25519` (or the path to your ssh key)

+This will automatically make the key available in the Dev Container.
+To confirm that the key is available, on the Dev Container, run: `ssh-add -l`

+### Running in GitHub Codespaces

+If you would like, you can run the Dev Container in GitHub Codespaces.
+This is useful for long-running tasks or development in a browser away from your local machine.
+To launch a Codespace, navigate to the branch you want to use, click the "Code" button (where repo cloning typically is) and then click "Create codespace on \[branch-name]".

+GitHub Codespaces are compatible with VS Code and JetBrains, but not Cursor.
+You don't need to handle ssh credentials in Codespaces, as GitHub Codespaces handles authentication for you.